 Dining is an occasion with all meals included in guests stay.
 A sensational farm-to-table menu is presented for every meal of the day, created with love and care by the lodge's chef.
 Wherever possible, organic baby greens and vegetables from the garden as well as home grown beef and pork are used, enriched with wild berries, herbs and edible flowers for a memorable experience.
 The selection of BC wine is testament to why very little gets exported!

-Children of all ages are welcome at the ranch in June, July and August, however the riding programme is most suited to children aged 6 and older.
-The ranch's "Free Range Kids" programme for children aged 4 to 6 years will ensure they experience the fullness of ranch life watched over by the Children's Counsellor.
+Children of all ages are welcome at the ranch in June, July and August, however the riding program is most suited to children aged 6 and older.
+The ranch's "Free Range Kids" program for children aged 4 to 6 years will ensure they experience the fullness of ranch life watched over by the Children's Counsellor.

 Typical activities include: animal tracking; wilderness survival training and shelter building; orienteering; arts and crafts; scavenger hunts; nature walks; fort building; and outdoor games, depending on the weather, group dynamics, and the ages of the children involved.